mengxinayan/leetcode/README.md

 This is my personal record of solving Leetcode Problems.
 The algorithms may not be optimal, I hope you can understand.

-If you have any questions, please discuss them in [Issues](https://github.com/mengxinayan/leetcode/issues).
+If you have any questions or advices, please discuss them in [Issues](https://github.com/mengxinayan/leetcode/issues).

 ### Algorithm
 | # | Title | Solution | Difficulty | Related Topics |